 In Matthew 16:18, Jesus promised to build His ecclesia, or "assembly," not upon Peter as so many believe, but upon Himself and the bedrock, foundational truth that He, Himself, is "the Christ, the Son of the Living God."

 The Tulare Missionary Baptist Church is such an assembly.
 We are, and have always been, committed to learning, practicing, and proclaiming the truths of the Bible, which is the infallible, inspired, and authoritative Word of God.
 The membership of TMBC have dedicated ourselves to giving glory to the Lord through obedience to His Word.
 We are an independent assembly of believers with no administrator nor head except Jesus, and no headquarters except heaven.
-For most of our existence, however, we have freely chosen to associate with the churches of the American Baptist Association.
+For most of our existence, however, we have freely chosen to associate with the churches of the Cooperative Association of Missionary Baptist Churches of California, and the American Baptist Association.

 The following brief history of the Tulare Missionary Baptist Church is based upon the recollections of Bro.
 Haskell Darst, a beloved deacon of the church who has since gone on to be with the Lord: